 In the spoken language, you can simply think of those side comments or opinions a person utters while explaining something.

-Commas are used to set off parenthetical remarks no matter where they appear in the sentence as they are independently constructed.
+Commas are used to set off parenthetical remarks no matter where they appear in the sentence, as they are independently constructed.

-The ability to recognize these parenthetical remarks is fundamental in our comma decisions, especially when dealing with higher-level sentence structures.
+Recognizing these parenthetical remarks is fundamental in our comma decisions, especially when dealing with higher-level sentence structures.

 When “if” comes after introductory remarks

-Introductory remarks are simply parenthetical elements used in front of the sentence which may either be a word, a phrase, or a fragment.
+Introductory remarks are simply parenthetical elements used in front of the sentence, which may either be a word, a phrase, or a fragment.

 Using introductory remarks makes statements clearer and easier to digest because they provide contextual background to the upcoming argument.